nathancolgate/corps-of-engineers-pool-report/README.md

 Based on the analyses provided in the above sections for underseepage and uplift forces, a modified pool design will be required in order to prevent uplift.

 The design for NSPs / ponds calls for lining the pool bottom with rocks.
-Using the calculations in Table 7, the _minimum_ depth of rock required in each zone was determined to meet or exceed the required factors of safety (Table 8).
+Using the calculations in Table 7, the _minimum_ depth of rock required in each zone was determined in order to meet or exceed the required factors of safety.

 | Description | Symbol | Z<sub>regen</sub> | Z<sub>shallow</sub> | Z<sub>deep</sub> | UOM |
 |-------|-------|-------|-------|-------|-------|